 Do you scroll through social media before you sleep?
-Until a little over a week ago, I would spend hours working on my laptop after my son was asleep.
+Until recently, I would spend hours working on my laptop after my son was asleep.
 But that left me feeling agitated, and made it harder for me to fall asleep, so I made a conscious choice to stop working at night.
 (Now, I don’t keep my laptop in our bedroom anymore, so that solves that problem).
 But as soon as I stopped working at night, I started myself scrolling through my Instagram feed or reading my Twitter feed instead.
 I only just realized yesterday how dumb this is.
 I just replaced one bad habit with another (way less productive and more harmful) habit… so I’ve been thinking about being more intentional about my social media scrolling, and what I do before bed.

 Being intentional about what you do before you sleep